 For further information refer to Accounting for concessional loans (RMG 115).

 This concessional amount affects the value of the loan to the government.
-While it does not involve a cash payment (so does not affect the underlying cash balance), it does affect the measure of the government’s borrowings called net debt – calculated as the sum of interest bearing liabilities less the sum of selected financial assets (cash and deposits, advances paid, and investments, loans and placements).
+While it does not involve a cash payment (so does not affect the UCB), it does affect the measure of the government’s borrowings called net debt – calculated as the sum of interest bearing liabilities less the sum of selected financial assets (cash and deposits, advances paid, and investments, loans and placements).

 A concessional loan is valued at less than the amount the government has borrowed to fund the lending due to the more favourable terms and conditions.
 The difference between the amount borrowed and the value of the loan worsens net debt.